manchicken/msp430_experiments/README.md

 ## light_patterns.430 ##
 The goal of this is to learn how to use the timer and make patterns of P1.0 and P1.6 appear.

+## readout_demo.430 ##
+The goal of this is to use the timer and the LEDs to give a readout.

 Other Stuff
 ===========
 ## bitmath.osx ##